Daily readings

 Friday, June 12, 2026

 Sacred Heart of Jesus.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSacred Heart of Jesus